ADD CONDITION

 The product is contraindicated in the following situations:

 Application to wounds or damaged skin is prohibited due to the potential for adverse effects.
 Additionally, the product should not be applied to irritated skin or in cases where excessive irritation develops, as this may exacerbate the condition.
-It is also contraindicated to bandage tightly or use in conjunction with a heating pad or device, as this may lead to increased risk of irritation or other complications.
+Furthermore, tight bandaging or concurrent use with heating pads or devices is contraindicated to prevent complications associated with increased heat and pressure.

 Warnings and Precautions